Kurento/kurento/source/mastering/kurento_protocol.rst

 JSON-RPC Messages format
 ========================

-Kurento Protocolo uses :term:`JSON-RPC` V2.0 to code its messages.
+Kurento Protocol uses :term:`JSON-RPC` V2.0 to code its messages.
 In the following subsections we will show how this format code the messages in :term:`JSON`.